hissssst/sidetree/README.md

 ### `quit_on_open: bool`
 Whether to quit sidetree after `:open` (or pressing `<return>` on a file)

-### `file_icons: bool`
-Whether to enable file icons by extension.
-May or may not be supported by your fonts.

 ### Styling
 Style options have the following format:
 `[<fg>][,<bg>][+<add_attr>][-<sub_attr>]`